knative/docs/docs/eventing/samples/helloworld/helloworld-go/README.md

 However, you can also deploy the app as a
 [Knative Serving Service](../../../../serving/).

-Follow the steps below to create the sample code and then deploy the app to your cluster.
+Perform the following steps to create the sample code and then deploy the app to your cluster.
 You can also download a working copy of the sample, by running the following commands: